arnad/drawer/README.md

 ```

 ## Test
-The project is wired to unit test with Jest, "expect" assertion library, and expect-jsx to turn React elements into formatted strings.
+The project is wired to unit test with [Jest](https://facebook.github.io/jest/).

 ```javascript
 npm test